iexcloud/docs/source/interacting-with-your-data/updating-a-data-record.md

 If you haven't yet checked out the various ways to query (get) data, see [Querying Data](./querying-data.md).

 Do you want to combine and transform data using views?
-Check out [Creating and Managing Views](../managing-your-data/creating-and-managing-views.md)
+Check out [Create and Manage Views](../managing-your-data/creating-and-managing-views.md)